rjsachse/ESP32-RTSPServer/README.md

 // Can set a username and password for RTSP authentication or leave blank for no authentication const char *rtspUser = "";
 const char *rtspPassword = "";

-// User defined options
-//#define OVERRIDE_RTSP_SINGLE_CLIENT_MODE // Override the default behavior of allowing only one client for unicast or TCP
-//#define RTSP_VIDEO_NONBLOCK // Enable non-blocking video streaming by creating a separate task for video streaming, preventing it from blocking the main sketch.
-//#define RTSP_LOGGING_ENABLED //Also enable "Core Debug Level" to "Info" in Tools -> Core Debug Level to enable logging

 // Task handles
 TaskHandle_t videoTaskHandle = NULL;